 - apply for New Style Employment and Support Allowance, if you have a disability or health condition that affects how much you can work

-You might also be able to get New Style Employment and Support Allowance if one for the following applies to you or your child, now or some time in the past:
+You might also be able to get New Style Employment and Support Allowance if one of the following applies to you or your child, now or some time in the past:

 Your Universal Credit payment is based on your actual earnings.
 You need to report any self-employed earnings and expenses at the end of each monthly assessment period.

 Because of coronavirus (COVID-19), it might take longer than usual to process your application and answer questions about it.
 We apologise for these delays – we know this is a difficult time.

 If you do not have enough money to live on while you wait for your first Universal Credit payment you can ask for an advance payment.

 If you cannot make a Self Assessment payment on account

 If you are due to make a Self Assessment payment on account by 31 July 2020, you can put off your payment until January 2021.